Character-Specific Pages: Kazuma Kiryu | Goro Majima | Akira Nishikiyama | Ichiban Kasuga

 - What Happened to the Mouse?: In the third game, he vanishes off-screen once his plans have been screwed up and his family destroyed.
 He comes back right at the end, accuses Kiryu of ruining his life and (near fatally) stabs him in the gut.

-- Wrestler in All of Us: As a Bonus Boss, he uses some pro-wrestling moves like a double axe handle or a jumping German Suplex from a grapple.
+- Wrestler in All of Us: As a Bonus Boss, he fights like a pro-wrestler with moves like a double axe handle or a jumping German Suplex from a grapple.

 Voiced by: Hiroyuki Miyasako